 No. Pet owners are responsible for their pet at all times.
 Roommates, other students or guests cannot assume responsibility for the care of your pet.
 A pet cannot be left alone overnight in the owner’s room/suite/apartment or another student’s room/suite/apartment.

 The pet owner will be responsible for arranging alternative care for the pet outside of the university (I.e., not on campus).
 This includes in case of an emergency or if the owner is required to remove the animal due to disruption to the community, damage, etc.

 What if I have a pet but it does not live on campus with me—can it visit?

 Only pets approved by Residential Life to live in pet-friendly communities are permitted.
 No other pet or animal is allowed in university housing.

 What if I live near a pet-friendly community and have concerns about disruptions a pet is causing?

 Any student who has a concern regarding a pet residing on campus should report that concern to a Residential Life staff member.

-Complaints about pets will be investigated by Residential Life, in conjunction with the Dean of Students, Assistant Director of Residential Life, Student Conduct and/or Campus Safety & Security if necessary.
+Complaints about pets will be investigated by Residential Life, in conjunction with the Dean of Students, Director of Residential Life, Student Conduct and/or Campus Safety & Security if necessary.